top of page

 At Copy and Space, we’ve captured thousands of homes for property virtual tours, and we know what makes a difference.
 Founded by an architect and supported by a creative team of designers, we approach every shoot with a trained eye for layout, flow, and visual appeal.

-We’ll always do what we can on the day — but with a little prep beforehand, we can truly capture your property at its very best.
+We’ll always do what we can on the day.
+However, with a little prep beforehand, we can truly capture your property at its very best.

 Any questions?
 Not sure whether to move something?
 Just drop us a message — we’re always happy to help!